USA Customs Clearance Logo White

 One of the foremost duties of the ITA is to ensure that U.S. trade laws are not broken.
 These rules are enforced by the Bureau of Industry and Security (BIS) which plays a large role in the export process by administering laws and regulations regarding products leaving the country.

-The primary responsibility of the BIS is to enforce the Export Administration Regulations, or EAR.
-EAR is used to regulate items for military use or dual-use items that can have both military and civilian uses.
+• Export Administration Regulations (EAR): Used to regulate items for military use or dual-use items that have both military and civilian uses.

 Do I Need a License to Import or Export?

 If you do not need a license or permit for an import, you will still have to complete CBP document forms.
-Likewise, you should research your export to make sure that it doesn’t require a permit or license as well.

 What Documents Do I Need to Import or Export?

-• Name of Recipient
+• Name of and address of the recipient

 • Terms of Sale

-The only real difference between the two is that the packing list requires a more detailed summary of the goods.
-When you fill out these documents, you need to make sure that the information on each document matches one another.
+The second document that both importers and exporters will need is the commercial invoice and packing list.
+These are similar pieces of paperwork, with the only real difference being that the packing list requires a more detailed summary of the goods.
+When you fill out these documents, you need to make sure that the information on each document matches.

-• Value of goods
+• Value and quantity of goods

 • Description of goods